theprivateer/blog/content/slashes/uses.md

 Check out my [/defaults](/defaults) for a more comprehensive list.

-[^1]: This is my personal machine - I also have a work machine that is essentially identical with 16GB RAM.
+[^1]: This is my personal machine - for my work at [Rex](https://rexsoftware.com.au) I use a 14-inch MacBook Pro with M4 Pro and 24GB RAM.